Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Appendix II : Modification of the Ginzburg-Landau theory including the Berry connection from many-body wave functions and its consequences

 If we identify

 we obtain Eq.~(\ref{xi-BCS}).
-Thus, $\xi_{\rm BCS}$ is an estimate of the size of the loop current whose excitation energy is equal to the gap energy.
+This may be interpreted that $\xi_{\rm BCS}$ is an estimate of the size of the loop current whose excitation energy is equal to the gap energy.

-The presence of the loop current by ${\bf A}^{\rm fic}$ is plausible from another experimental fact.
-It explains the reversible phase transitions in a magnetic field \cite{koizumi2020b}; the reversible energy transfer between the kinetic energy of the supercurrent and the magnetic field energy is explained as due to the abrupt change of loop currents associated with the change of the winding numbers for $\chi$ in ${\bf A}^{\rm fic}$.
-Let us see this point, below.
+The presence of the loop current by ${\bf A}^{\rm fic}$ is plausible from the experimental fact that the superconducting - normal metal phase transitions in a magnetic field are reversible \cite{koizumi2020b} since it explains the the reversible energy transfer between the kinetic energy of the supercurrent and the magnetic field energy.
+We will explain this point below: by taking into account only the change of ${\bf A}^{\rm fic}$ in the time interval $\Delta t$ during the phase transition, the change of the kinetic energy is given by